 It's essential to consult with a mortgage advisor or financial expert who can provide guidance on the specific requirements and options available to you based on your financial situation.

-Trust Deeds in Scotland can be used for individual debts, but they are typically not designed for joint debts.
-Joint debts are those for which two or more individuals are jointly responsible, such as joint loans or joint credit cards.
+Trust Deeds in Scotland can be used for individual debts, but they are not designed for joint debts.
+Joint debts are those for which two or more individuals are jointly responsible, such as joint bank loans or joint credit cards.

-If you and another individual are both responsible for a joint debt, you will share ‘joint and several liability’ for that debt.
-That means if one party fails to repay the debt, the other party can legally be pursued for 100% of what is owed.
+If you and another individual are both responsible for a joint debt, you will share ‘joint and several liability' for that debt.
+That means that, if one party fails to repay the debt, the other party can legally be pursued for 100% of what is owed.

 You can end a Protected Trust Deed early by making a lump sum payment to cover the remaining debt.